 Wyoming, where the untamed spirit of the west lives on and challenges your sense of adventure.
 From its snow capped mountain tops to its deep canyons and vast stretches of natural landscapes and all that is Yellowstone, Wyoming challenges your inner senses to become all that surrounds you.

 From a geological perspective billions of years have produced a variety of natural processes resulting in mountain ranges, high plains and sedimentary basins that span the entire state.
-Wyoming’s landscape of today contains energy resources, mineral deposits and geologic treasures that blend together to form an environment that has to be experienced.
+Ecological regions represented in Wyoming include semi-arid grasslands, wetlands, lava fields, glaciated peaks, volcanic plateaus, and forested mountains.
+Wyoming’s landscape of today contains energy resources, mineral deposits, geologic treasures, and enormous ecological diversity that blend to form an environment that must be experienced to be understood.

-This Georgia Highlands College summer program provides some of the most spectacular geological formations and scenery in the world through a unique hands-on study environment.
+This Georgia Highlands College summer program provides some of the most spectacular geology, ecology, and scenery in the world through a unique hands-on study environment.

 All participants must be 18 years of age at the time of trip departure.